hpcleuven/VscDocumentation/source/access/generating_keys_with_putty.rst

 Prerequisite: PuTTY
 -------------------

-By default, there is no ssh client software available on Windows, so you will typically have to install one yourself.
+By default, there is no SSH client software available on Windows, so you will typically have to install one yourself.
 We recommend to use `PuTTY`_, which is freely available.
 You do not even need to install; just download the executable and run it!
 Alternatively, an installation